Children's Hospital of Wisconsin plans $265 million expansion at its Wauwatosa campus

 News At Other State Sites:

-- Dane County Jail is treating heroin, opioid addictions with Vivitrol.
-Here's what oth...6 hours ago
+- Children's Hospital of Wisconsin plans $265 million expansion at its Wauwatosa campus15 hours ago

-- Children's Hospital of Wisconsin plans $265 million expansion at its Wauwatosa campus6 hours ago
+- 2 shot during South Florida high school football game17 hours ago

-- Trump nixes $92M military parade, blames DC for high cost6 hours ago
+- First human case of West Nile Virus reported in Wisconsin this year18 hours ago

 WISCONSINREPORT.COM (WiscReport.com) is not affiliated with Wisconsin Government or any state agency, department, entity, or other website or printed publication with Wisconsin in it’s name.
 Established in 2002, we operate completely independent from political parties and other forms of outside influence.
 Our Mission is to report the truth, the whole truth, and nothing but the truth.
 We are WiscReport on Twitter and Facebook.
 A Morbizco Internet Media online publication. – WisconsinReport.com.